hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-practitionerrole-intro.md

 ### Profile specific implementation guidance
 - See guidance on the construction of an identifier on the relevant Identifier profile page and the section on [Business Identifiers](https://build.fhir.org/ig/hl7au/au-fhir-base/guidance.html#business-identifiers) in AU Base.

-<p class="request-for-feedback">Specific feedback is sought on the proposal to remove the mandatory requirement to support _revinclude of Provenance.<br/>Please comment on <a href="https://github.com/hl7au/au-fhir-core/issues/70">au-fhir-core/issues/70</a>.</p>
+<p class="request-for-feedback">Specific feedback is sought on the proposal to remove the mandatory requirement to support _revinclude of Provenance.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43850">FHIR-4343850839</a>.</p>

-<p class="request-for-feedback">Specific feedback is sought on whether the location element should be removed from this profile.<br/>Please comment on <a href="https://github.com/hl7au/au-fhir-core/issues/78">au-fhir-core/issues/78</a>.</p>
+<p class="request-for-feedback">Specific feedback is sought on whether the location element should be removed from this profile.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43841">FHIR-43841</a>.</p>